usnistgov/feasst/dev/README.rst

 Pull requests
 --------------------------------------------------------------------------------

+To create a pull request:

+* fork the usnistgov repo
+* create a new feature branch "user/feature" to implement your changes (git checkout develop; git checkout -b user/feature)
+* make as many commits as you want for yourself, which will be squashed into one commit when you're finished as follows
+* when your feature is ready and well tested and you're ready to submit a pull request, first you can check if any more changes were made to develop (git checkout develop; git pull usnistgov develop; git checkout user/feature; git merge develop)
+* squash your commits into a new branch "testmerge" off develop (git checkout develop; git checkout -b testmerge; git merge --squash user/feature)
-To create a pull request, fork the usnistgov repo, create a new branch with your changes, and add the pull request.
+* submit the "testmerge" branch in the pull request.
+* You can keep your "user/feature" branch with more fine-grain commits for your own purposes or later testing if an issue is discovered.
+I often rename these "complete_feature" after merging to develop.

 Try to copy the style of existing commits in the main branch.
 This means reducing the number of commits in a pull request (e.g., consider a git merge), and to keep the commit descriptions in a similar style as existing commits.
 For example, the description should be a single sentence that is general and not redundant information from what you see when you click on the details of the commit.
+Basically, the commit description should be a single line and very succinct (e.g., the classes or plugins changed).

-To incorporate the pull request into feasst
+For lead developers to incorporate the pull request into feasst
 - git fetch usnistgov pull/ID/head:BRANCHNAME
 - git checkout BRANCHNAME
 - [make local changes.
 Can "git commit --amend"]